TDG-Platform/docs/DGLayers.md

 ## Recipe File

 A DGLayers recipe file mentions symbols (directory IDs) and commands (layer operations).
-Symbols that begin with "SRC" represent input raster (source) directories.
+Symbols that begin with "SRC" represent input directory ports.
-Symbols that begin with "DST" represent output (destination) directories.
+Symbols that begin with "DST" represent output directory ports.
-Symbols that begin "Nx" or "nx", where x is a digit, represent derived directories that are local to the EC2 instance.
+Symbols that begin "Nx" or "nx", where x is a digit, represent intermediate directories.
 Symbols can be viewed as nodes in a flow graph.
-Each command can be viewed as a many-to-one "funnel-arc" from one or more input nodes to a single output node.
+Each command can be viewed as a "funnel-arc" from one or more input nodes to a single output node.
 The resulting flow graph must not contain cycles.

 Other aspects of recipe syntax:

 * Comment lines begin with "#".
 White space lines are ignored.

-* All source (input) directory ID's must begin with "SRC".
+* All source (input) directory symbols must begin with "SRC".
 Examples: SRC, SRC1, SRC2_DSM.
 Suppose your source symbols are SRC1_fred, SRC2_bill, SRC3_ted.
 Since "SRC1_fred" is the first symbol in the lexicographic ordering of the symbols, its file names will be used in the naming of the output files generated by DGLayers.

-* All derived directory ID's must begin with 'Nx' or 'nx' where "x" **_is a digit_**.
-Examples include: N2, n35A, n4_tree_mask. **_However, double underscore in the ID is not allowed_**.
+* All derived directory symbols must begin with 'Nx' or 'nx' where "x" **_is a digit_**.
+Examples include: N2, n35A, n4_tree_mask. **_However, double underscore in the symbol is not allowed_**.

-* All persistent output directory ID's must be renamed so as to begin with "DST".
+* All symbols representing output directory ports must begin with "DST".
 Examples: DST, DST_2, DST33, DST_NDVI

-* Putting the "--deliver" option after any command indicates that the output node represents a persistent (deliverable) output directory.
-If you do not specifying this option, the directory is not available for output and will be erased.
+* Putting the "--deliver" option after any command indicates that the output directory is deliverable.
+Otherwise, the directory will go away when the DGLayers task invocation ends.

-* To indicate that all derived directories are to be deliverable, use the DELIVER_ALL tag prior the command sequence
+* To indicate that all intermediate directories are deliverable: place the tag, DELIVER_ALL, prior the command sequence

 * To suppress a passage of the recipe, bracket the passage between tags BEGIN_IGNORE and END_IGNORE